SaiAshish9/SaiAshish9/README.md

 <br />

-I overcame the weight I had gained since college—caused by sleepless nights—through consistent cycling and swimming, losing 27 kg in the process, a testament to my passion and discipline.
+I overcame the weight I had gained since college caused by sleepless nights through consistent cycling and swimming, losing 27 kg in the process, a testament to my passion and discipline.

 <br />